-Mobile or m-learning is particularly useful when local infrastructure cannot support effective online study.
-M-learning is particularly valuable for field work, e.g. in health and agriculture.
-Mobile devices can be used to record and share audio or visual data, access data to support diagnostic tasks, and keep in touch with learners.
+M-learning stands for access via mobile or tablet devices.
+This is particularly valuable for practice-based field work, e.g. in health and agriculture or when local infrastructure cannot support effective online study.
+Mobile devices can be used to record and share audio or visual data, access information to support diagnostic tasks, and maintain contact with learners.

 >> Get detailed information to GFA´s C³ Unit for Better Learning: www.c3-training.de